 - People told us that staff were kind and caring.
-Comments included "I know the staff well, he has been there a long time, and they always seem to understand his condition and are helpful and kind, "and "it is a lovely flat, staff are very kind and helpful." - Staff spoke about people with respect and compassion.
+One person commented, "All the staff are amazing, I get on well with everyone." - Staff spoke about people with respect and compassion.
 It was clear they had good relationships with people.
-One staff member told us,"it's about understanding their needs, and treating them with kindness and respect, we get to know people very well, so we understand them, even though they are non-verbal." - •Staff we spoke with were knowledgeable about people's preferences, personalities and things that were important to them.
-This indicated staff had caring relationships with the people they looked after. - •Relatives told us their individual needs and wishes in respect of their values, culture and religion were upheld? .
+One staff member told us,"It's about being understanding, and treating them with kindness and respect, it's important to engage with people all the time." - Staff we spoke with were knowledgeable about people's preferences, personalities and things that were important to them.
+This indicated staff had caring relationships with the people they looked after. - Relatives told us that people's individual needs and wishes in respect of their values, culture and religion were respected.